CUH Logo

 To reduce the discomfort and fear your child may have experienced in the emergency department today, he/she has been given a sedative medicine called ketamine.
 This allows treatment to be carried out without causing extra pain and distress.
+Your child may remain mildly sleepy or clumsy afterwards.
+They should not be allowed to walk on their own for two hours after the ketamine.
+They should be closely supervised for the first 8 hours following discharge and (if applicable) for the next 24 hours should be observed by a responsible family member and should not:

-They may then be allowed to sleep in a safe place if they want to.
 If they do not wish to sleep then they should not be left alone until fully awake and co-operative.
 They should not have other sedative medicines for the next 24 hours and should be closely supervised during the time they are awake.

 Common side effects include: